Fatima Masumeh Shrine: Safavid era

-In 1519, Tajlu Khanum, the wife of Shah Isma'il I, led a project to improve the drainage around the Shrine, embellish the Shrine with an iwan and two minarets, and reconstruct the tomb chamber as a domed octagon.
-In times of war, Safavid royal women found refuge in Qom, and likely compared their situation to that of Fatima Masumeh.
+In 1519, Tajlu Khanum, the wife of Shah Ismail I, led a project to improve the drainage around the Shrine, embellish the Shrine with an iwan and two minarets, and reconstruct the tomb chamber as a domed octagon.
+At times of war, Safavid royal women found refuge in Qom, and likely compared their situation to that of Fatima Masumeh.
 These women donated beautiful fabrics and other items to the Shrine.
-Shah Abbas I of the Safavids did not patronize the Shrine of Fatima Masumeh as much as he did other shrines of Imams, but he did offer books to the Shrine's seminary library.
+Abbas the Great did not patronize the Shrine of Fatima Masumeh as much as he did other shrines of Imams, but he did offer books to the Shrine's seminary library.

 Modern

 From 1795–1796, Fath-Ali Shah Qajar converted two Safavid sahn or courtyards into one large courtyard and, in 1803, fixed the golden dome.
-In 1883, Amin al-Sultan added the new sahn e-jadid or "New Court" to the Shrine complex.
+In 1883, Agha Ebrahim Amin al-Soltan and, after his death, his son Ali Asghar Amin al-Soltan added the Sahn-e Jadid or "New Court" to the Shrine complex.
 During Ayatollah Khomeini's 1979 Iranian Revolution, Qom was named "the birthplace" of this movement.
 Khomeini studied in Qom and lived there at the beginning and end of the Revolution.
-Aspects of the culture of Qom, including the Shrine of Fatima Masumeh, were used to unite the Iranian people over significant historical and mythical events.
+Aspects of Qom's culture, including the Shrine of Fatima Masumeh, were used to unite the Iranian people over significant historical and mythical events.
 Khomeini used images of the Shrine of Fatima Masumeh in posters, money, and stamps created during the Revolution.
 Khomeini also constructed an addition to the Shrine of Fatima Masumeh and added more space for pilgrims.
 In addition, the Mausoleum of Ruhollah Khomeini utilizes architectural elements that are similar to Fatima Masumeh's Shrine, such as the golden dome.

-Notable burials

-In addition to Fatemeh Masumeh (790–816), a daughter of Musa al-Kadhim, the shrine is the site of many notable burials, including six members of the Safavid family, eleven members of the Qajar family, and many notable political figures, scholars, and clerics.